Prince William Henry, Duke of Gloucester and Edinburgh: Youth

-Prince William Henry was born at Leicester House, Westminster.
+William Henry was born on 25 November 1743 at Leicester House, Westminster.
 His parents were Frederick, Prince of Wales, eldest son of George II and Caroline of Ansbach, and Princess Augusta of Saxe-Gotha, then Princess of Wales.
-He was baptized at Leicester House eleven days later.
-His godparents were his paternal uncle by marriage, the Prince of Orange; his paternal uncle, the Duke of Cumberland; and his paternal aunt (via a proxy marriage), Princess Amelia.
+He was baptised at Leicester House eleven days later.
+His godparents were his paternal uncle by marriage, the Prince of Orange; his paternal uncle, the Duke of Cumberland; and his paternal aunt, Princess Amelia.
 He was fourth in the line of succession at birth.

-His father died in 1751, leaving the Prince's elder brother, Prince George, heir-apparent to the throne.
+His father died in 1751, leaving William Henry's elder brother, Prince George, heir-apparent to the throne.
 He succeeded as George III on 25 October 1760, and created William Duke of Gloucester and Edinburgh and Earl of Connaught on 19 November 1764.
 He had been made a Knight of the Garter on 27 May 1762, and invested on 22 September of that year.
-In 1764 he began to court Maria Walpole, the Dowager Countess of Waldegrave, an illegitimate granddaughter of Sir Robert Walpole.
+In 1764, he began to court Maria Walpole, the Dowager Countess of Waldegrave, an illegitimate granddaughter of Sir Robert Walpole.

 Career and marriage

 He initially wished for active service in the military, but his health and intelligence both proved insufficient.
 Instead he was appointed colonel of the 13th Regiment of Foot in 1766.
-That same year he and Maria married in secret in his home on Pall Mall.
+That same year, he and Maria married in secret in his home on Pall Mall.
 This marriage only became known to the King after the passing of the Royal Marriages Act 1772.
 The Duke and Maria lived at St Leonard's Hill in Clewer, near Windsor and had three children, all of whom were styled Highness from birth and used the territorial designation of Gloucester in conjunction with their princely styles, as great-grandchildren in the male line of George II.

-In 1767 he was promoted to major-general and made colonel of the 3rd Regiment of Foot Guards.
+In 1767, he was promoted to major-general and made colonel of the 3rd Regiment of Foot Guards.
 The same year he was made Warden of Windsor Forest, gaining the post's official residence at Cranbourne Lodge.
-In 1768 he employed the renowned violin maker Richard Duke as his official instrument maker; giving him private lodgings in Old Gloucester Street and workshops in Gloucester Place.
-He was made the thirteenth Chancellor of Trinity College, Dublin in 1771, holding the post until 1805.
+In 1768, he employed the renowned violin maker Richard Duke as his official instrument maker; giving him private lodgings in Old Gloucester Street and workshops in Gloucester Place.
+He was made the thirteenth Chancellor of the University of Dublin in 1771, holding the post until 1805.

+The Duke and Maria had three children: